BarkBarkUnyu/shock/README.md

 - Awareness
 - Prowess

-Each stat is on a scale of 1-10, with 10 being the best.
+Each stat is on a scale of 1-9, with 9 being the best.

+These stats are randomly generated or point assigned to a unit on creation and abstract intrinsic physical/mental ability of the unit as a man.
+These abilities do not increase with time or experience, while quality of the unit will.

 ### Troop Quality